romkatv/powerlevel10k/README.md

 ##### ip

-This segment shows you your current internal IP address.
-It tries to examine all currently used network interfaces and prints the first address it finds.
-In the case that this is not the right IP address you can specify the correct network interface by setting:
+This segment tries to examine all currently used network interfaces and prints the first address it finds.
+In the case that this is not the right NIC, you can specify the correct network interface by setting:

 | Variable | Default Value | Description |
 |----------|---------------|-------------|